planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/other.rst

 For more information on WPS, please see the OGC site on the Web Processing Service protocol at `<http://www.opengeospatial.org/standards/wps>`_.

-REST Interface
+REST interface
 --------------

 GeoServer also has a RESTful API for loading and configuring GeoServer.

 With this interface, one can create scripts (via bash, Python, etc) to batch load any number of files.

-Those interested in more information can read the REST section of the GeoServer documentation at http://docs.geoserver.org/stable/en/user/restconfig/index.html.
+Those interested in more information can read the REST section of the GeoServer documentation at http://docs.geoserver.org/stable/en/user/rest/.